ramirza1/Rehan-Mirza/_posts/2025-12-23-first-semester-recap.md

 **Concept explication and measurement approaches are crucial.** When I initially drafted my experiment's study design and grant proposal, it got ripped apart.
 The main reason was the lack of a solid theory behind what I was proposing.
 Instinctively I had the right idea – alignment influenced moderation judgments – but I had little justification from what is a vast body of literature on this topic to support my study design.
 This flowed through to construct validity – that we are properly measuring what we intend to measure.
 I initially confused my outcome, the violative nature of content – or more precisely, if content was recognized as violating ('violation recognition'), and how severely violations are punished ('enforcement severity') – with one of the study manipulations.
 I essentially said, "We will manipulate how violating the content is, and we want to measure how that affects how violating people think the content is".
 Doesn't make much sense!
 I realized I needed another dimension – incivility – and explicit forum rules stating that incivility violated community standards.

-The other big reflection is to **be humble in knowing what you don't know, but hopefully will in the future.** The answer to addressing that is simple, if difficult.
+The other big reflection is to **be humble in knowing what you don't know, but hopefully will in the future.** The answer to addressing that is simple in concept, if difficult in practice.
 Read.
 Then read some more.
 My advisor starts and ends every semester asking people in our center to share one piece of research that has blown our mind.
 This demonstrates the importance of reading regularly, to keep up to date with a constantly evolving literature, and one you're playing catch up with simultaneously, as you're consolidating foundational knowledge on topics you're trying to become an expert on.

 **Technical foundations are important,** and that leads nicely into plans for next semester.
 I'm taking an intro to stats class for the fourth time in my higher education next semester, but I'm excited to do so because every time I learn something new.
 Between that class, Modern Data Mining, and ongoing research, I hope to one day be proficient in R. I'd like to continue to build my knowledge of the mechanisms literature, build out a database of emerging interventions that could move the dial in tech industry, and continue to develop the two studies I started this semester into publishable work that provides tangible contributions to both literature and practice.